 Self-help books have helped millions of people to transform their lives through building awareness and by providing tips for activating one’s will and agency.

-If you enter any therapist’s office, you will undoubtedly find a great bookshelf.
-In this blog post, 25 counsellors and psychotherapists from around the globe share 25 life-changing books that helped them and their clients to heal and grow.
+If you enter any therapist’s office, you will undoubtedly find a great bookshelf, full of self-help books.
+In this blog post, 25 counsellors and psychotherapists from around the globe share 25 life-changing self-help books that helped them and their clients to heal and grow.

-Wherever You Go There You Are is an amazing concept in itself and this book invites us into a new way of living so that we can truly be wherever we are.
+Wherever You Go There You Are is one of the great self-help books, it is an amazing concept in itself and this book invites us into a new way of living so that we can truly be wherever we are.
 It offers something for everyone, from the beginner to the more experienced practitioner of mindfulness.

 The first part of the book introduces us to the present moment and foundational ideas of mindfulness, the second speaks to the practice of mindfulness and provides full scripts to integrate it immediately and the third part extends the practice of mindfulness into the spirit of everyday life.